-What we do with that 24% difference and when we do it is going to be one of the crucial public policy decisions of the coming generation.
+What we do with the remaining difference and when we do it is going to be one of the crucial public policy decisions of this generation.
 And the time to make that decision is not far in the future.

-The Oil Drum | Raise Gas Taxes NOWttp(r//www.it//iegil@emacdrD/cstassettj/20005/06/raise-gas-taxes-nowor-justifying.html Now, granted, I was but a mere pup in 1979...but I do remember President Carter in his sweater.
+Now, granted, I was but a mere pup in 1979...but I do remember President Carter in his sweater.
 I remember my parents bitching profusely about gas prices (what were they, 50c a gallon?).
 I remember the lines of cars on television every night.
 It wasn't pretty.
 People were losing jobs left and right.
 It wasn't Bladerunner, but it wasn't pretty either.